imports

 Data encoding and Scott encoding

-In Plutus Core, there are really two (conflicting) ways to represent non-trivial ADTs: Constr data encoding, or Scott encoding.
+In Plutus Core, there are multiple (conflicting) ways to represent non-trivial ADTs: Constr data encoding, Scott encoding, or native SoP added in UPLC 1.1.0.
 You should use only one of these representations for your non-trivial types.

 Aside: What's a "trivial" type?
 The non-data builtin types!
 PInteger, PByteString, PBuiltinList, PBuiltinPair, and PMap (actually just a builtin list of builtin pairs).
 It's important to note that Data (Constr or otherwise) is also a builtin type.